Habet/datamotus.github.io/_posts/2019-11-15-Outlier-Detection.md

 To illustrate, we described the time series of annual emissions of carbon dioxide per person to detect these outliers.
 The iterative procedure of finding an outlier from the package `tsoutliers` was used.
-The next step in outlier analysis should be their adjustment (I'M NOT SURE IF THE MEANING OF THIS SENTENCE IS CLEAR).
+The next step in outlier analysis should be their adjustment.

 Reference list
 ==============